 Try as we might, the holiday season is always a hectic one.
-Balancing work, family and friends is especially busy during this time of joy, relaxation and wonder.
+Balancing work, family, and friends is especially busy during this time of joy, relaxation, and wonder.
 I have talked about my meditation practice before on the blog, and in the next few blog posts, I want to revisit this idea and expound upon mantras a bit.
-Mantras can be a tool used to help bring calm, focus and positivity to daily life, which can definitely help during these next few weeks of craziness!
+Mantras can be a tool used to help bring calm, focus, and positivity to daily life, which can definitely help during these next few weeks of craziness!

 Do you have any mantras that you meditate on frequently?
-I would love to hear them in the comments!
+I would love to hear them!
 And keep an eye out for the mantras we will be discussing for the month of December!